agude/agude.github.io/_books/heavens_river.md

 the Bobiverse.
 The actual investigation of the megastructure and the escape from the various groups trying to capture Bob was exciting to read, and several of the new characters introduced in those chapters are interesting, like Anek-23 and Theresa.
+I even missed seeing two twists coming!
 But the Bobiverse factions part of the story did not interest me.
 It makes me worried about how I'll like {{ bob5 }}, which I think will explore the splintering more.

 Overall, the speed and multiple storylines are what I like most about {{
 bobiverse }}, and this book does away with both.
 Still fun, but less so.